mhoban/rainbow_bridge/README.md

 #### BLAST settings

 For pipeline runs in which BLAST queries are performed, you must identify the database(s) being used.
-This can be done using the `--blast-db` option and/or the `$FLOW_BLAST` environment variable.
+This is done using the `--blast-db` option.
 See [below](#blast-settings-1) for more details on how to do this.

 ## Sample IDs
 For non-demultiplexed sequencing runs (`--demultipexed-by barcode`), sample IDs are designated using the `sample` column of the barcode file.
 For demultiplexed runs (`--demultipexed-by index`), sample IDs are generated using the first (shared) part of the read filename(s) before the fwd/rev (R1/R2) pattern (if applicable).
 For example, the following read pairs: